 Head of Old River Barrier

-As required by the environmental permits, pre-construction surveys were conducted in advance of construction.
-Environmental monitors were present during all phases of construction including the in-water work.
-Environmental education was provided to the crew members.
-Required discreet turbidity and dissolved oxygen monitoring data was collected during the in-water work phase of the construction.
-No environmental issues have been observed thus far.
+As required by the environmental permits, pre-construction surveys will be conducted in advance of construction.
+Environmental monitors will be present during all phases of construction including the in-water work.
+Environmental education will be provided to the crew members.
+Required discreet turbidity and dissolved oxygen monitoring data will be collected during the in-water work phase of the construction.

 Water Level Modeling

-Modeling was conducted for the simulation period from October 29, 2019 through November 18, 2019.
-The modeling results are attached.
+Modeling was conducted for the simulation period from March 9, 2021 through March 29, 2021.
 DWR will continue to monitor and report water levels and conditions.

 Water Level Complaints

-We have established an email address, SDWAComplaint@water.ca.gov, to receive and distribute water level complaints to the appropriate DWR staff.
-Please use this email address specifically designated for South Delta water level complaints.
-In order to help us determine the response and the appropriate follow up, please provide the following information in your water level complaint email:
+We have established an e-mail address, SDWAComplaint@water.ca.gov, to receive and distribute water level complaints to the appropriate DWR staff.
+Please use this e-mail address specifically designated for South Delta water level complaints.
+To help us determine the response and the appropriate follow up, please provide the following information in your water level complaint e-mail:

 All complaints need to provide the information requested in the first three bullets.

-Please note that the information provided in the complaint email will be used to evaluate the situation and to take action as appropriate.
+Please note that the information provided in the complaint e-mail will be used to evaluate the situation and to act as appropriate.
 For the Temporary Barriers Project, this information is critical as water level complaints are used as a necessary justification to request approval from fishery agencies to fully close the Grant Line Canal barrier, release the flap gates to a tidal operation, and to raise the crest of the Middle River barrier by additional one foot.